-If you are brand new to CrossFit, you can always try out the Intro to CrossFit classes first to see how it all works.
-When you’re ready to join regular workouts, we will schedule you for On Ramp–our personal training program consisting of 4 classes to introduce you to all the movements we do in WODs.
+Within your first month of starting, we will schedule you for On Ramp — our person training program consisting of 4 classes to introduce you to all the movements we do in WODs.
 As part of that process, we will complete the New Athlete Assessment.
 This process includes a one-on-one and discussion of your goals and prior experience and you will complete a short workout.

 All the workouts are programmed by Dennis Cole, gym owner and 4-Time CrossFit Games Athlete (Masters Men 50-54, 2015 and 2012; Masters 55-59, 2016 and 2017).